f3d-app/f3d/doc/user/08-PARSING.md

 When using parenthesis in a command line arg, you may need to quote the entire option, eg: `"--background-color=rgb(84, 84, 84)"`.

+All colors are expressed in sRGB color space.

 ### F3D colors reference:

 - `f3d_red`: rgb(249, 67, 6)